Online TCP Acknowledgment under General Delays: Introduction

 \subsection{Our Techniques}

-We first build up the intuition for our algorithms by recalling the Greedy algorithm and its analysis for the classic linear delay costs.
+We first develop intuition for our algorithms by recalling the Greedy algorithm and its analysis for the classic additive delay costs.
 Then, we describe the modifications required to prove that Greedy is $2$-competitive for max-monotone and continuous submodular delay costs.
 Finally, we give an overview of our algorithmic framework for sum-monotone delays, where greedy strategies are no longer competitive, and outline the phase-based approach that overcomes this barrier, together with the accompanying logarithmic lower bound.

-\paragraph{Recap: Linear Delay.} The Greedy algorithm can be easily described as follows: send an acknowledgment when the total increase in its delay cost since the last acknowledgment equals $1$---the cost of an acknowledgment.
-For linear delays, this is equivalent to sending an acknowledgment when the total waiting time of unacknowledged requests since the last acknowledgment reaches $1$.
-Let us now analyze the competitive ratio of Greedy for linear delays.
+\paragraph{Recap: Additive Delay.} The Greedy algorithm can be easily described as follows: send an acknowledgment when the total increase in its delay cost since the last acknowledgment equals $1$---the cost of an acknowledgment.
+For additive delays, this is equivalent to sending an acknowledgment when the total waiting time of unacknowledged requests since the last acknowledgment reaches $1$.
+Let us now analyze the competitive ratio of Greedy for additive delays.
 Suppose Greedy makes $k$ acknowledgments at times $t_1 < \ldots < t_k$, with batches $\sigma_1, \ldots, \sigma_k$.
-The analysis consists of two main components: \begin{enumerate} \item By design, Greedy's acknowledgment cost equals its delay cost so its cost is exactly $2k$. \item The optimal solution pays at least $1$ during each of the $k$ intervals $I_j = [t_{j-1}, t_j)$ for $j \in [k]$, where $t_0=0$.
-This is because with linear delays, if the optimal solution does not send an acknowledgment in the time interval $I_j$, then the packets in batch $\sigma_i$ contribute $\bdelay(\sigma_i,t)$ to its delay cost. \end{enumerate} While the first component still holds for any monotone delay cost, the second component breaks for the delay costs that we consider.
+The analysis consists of two main components: \begin{enumerate} \item By design, Greedy's acknowledgment cost equals its delay cost, so its cost is exactly $2k$. \item The optimal solution pays at least $1$ during each of the $k$ intervals $I_j = [t_{j-1}, t_j)$ for $j \in [k]$, where $t_0=0$.
+This is because with additive delays, if the optimal solution does not send an acknowledgment within the time interval $I_j$, then the packets in batch $\sigma_i$ contribute $\bdelay(\sigma_i,t)$ to its delay cost. \end{enumerate} While the first component still holds for any monotone delay cost, the second component breaks for the delay costs that we consider.

 \paragraph{Max-Monotone Delay.} For max-monotone delays, we get that $\bdelay(\sigma_j,t_j) = j$ and if the optimal solution does not send an acknowledgment during interval $I_j$, then the packets of $\sigma_j$ were acknowledged together at some time $t^{*}_j \geq t_j$, and so by monotonicity of $\bdelay(\cdot,\cdot)$, the delay cost of the optimal solution is at least $j$.
 Thus, if the optimal solution makes $k^{*} < k$ acknowledgments, its delay cost is at least $k - k^{*}$, and so its total cost is at least $k$.